 The site owner gets some actionable data to help them learn and improve, while the visitor keeps having a nice and enjoyable experience.
 Cookies are not used and no personal data is collected.
 There’s no cross-site or cross-device tracking either.

-We offer Plausible Analytics as a managed service in the cloud but if you’re happy to manage your own infrastructure, you can also self-host Plausible on your server.
+The easiest way to get started with Plausible is with our official managed service in the cloud but if you’re happy to manage your own infrastructure, you can also self-host Plausible on your server.

-What’s the difference between Plausible Cloud and Plausible Self-Hosted?
+What’s the difference between Plausible Cloud and self-hosting?

-Here are the differences between Plausible Cloud and Plausible Self-Hosted:
+Here are the differences between Plausible Analytics managed hosting in the cloud and the self-hosting:

 How can you be sustainable if you’re giving your software for free?